 The Philosophy UJCC normally meets once a term and is chaired by a Philosophy undergraduate.
 The Chair is elected by the other undergraduates on the committee and sits on the Faculty's Undergraduate Studies Committee (the main Faculty committee at which undergraduate matters are discussed).
 The Chair is also invited to Faculty meetings.
 The Philosophy Faculty aspires to have student representation from all colleges and all degrees involving Philosophy.
-Philosophy undergraduates with any interest in contributing to Faculty thinking and administration on undergraduate matters are warmly encouraged to come along.
+Philosophy undergraduate matters are warmly encouraged to come along.
 James Knight, the Undergraduate Administrator, will send out details of meetings during term.